prashanthellina/bashnotes/README.md

 ## Why?

-I tried various note taking mechanisms (Evernote, Tomboy, Google Docs) and found that not one solved all the of my needs.
+I tried various note taking mechanisms (Evernote, Tomboy, Google Docs) and found that not one solved all of my needs.

 A note taking application of my preference would have to support the following aspects.